chris-albert/guapi/README.md

-# Eddy 2.0
+# Guapi

-Eddy is a GUI for an API or an GUAPI... it makes interacting with API's easier.
+Guapi is a GUI for an API or an GUAPI... it makes interacting with API's easier.
 Instead of having to do a `curl` or use Postman to play with and API, Eddy allows you to define a simple json config for your API and gives you user friendly forms to fill out.